bestander/pong-mmo-client/README.md

 API
 ------------

-TODO
+TODO refactor:

-The fact that most objects expose their internal state via public properties makes the code look insecure.
-I might want to expose the properties with getters and don't pair them with setters.
+- Refactor pongGame loop function
+- Don't expose objejct's velocity and position state to public
+- Replace checks for positions with checks for event emissions

 This web project has the following setup:
 -------------